 Does Hydrogen Peroxide Kill Mold?

-Hydrogen peroxide is often praised for its ability to tackle mold, but how well does it actually work?
-On a chemical level, hydrogen peroxide releases oxygen when it comes into contact with mold.
-This reaction helps to break down the mold’s structure, making it easy to wipe away.
-Sounds like a win, right?
-Well, not entirely.
+On a chemical level, hydrogen peroxide releases oxygen when it comes into contact with mold, which is how it acts as an effective disinfectant.
+This reaction helps to break down the mold’s structure, making it easier to wipe away.

 Even worse, it doesn’t kill mycotoxins—the harmful substances mold produces that can cause serious health problems.